physiodatatoolbox/docs/docs/user-guide/epochs.md

     The third event has the value 'Label C', a time of 10 s, and an occurrence of 1.

  - **Event 4:**
-    The forth event has the value 'Label D'*, a time of 12 s, and an occurrence of 1.
+    The forth event has the value 'Label D', a time of 12 s, and an occurrence of 1.

  - **Event 5:**
     The fifth event has the value 'Label C', a time of 14 s, and an occurrence of 2; i.e., it is the **second** label with that value.